River Navigation, Ropes Course, Service, Whitewater Canoeing

 This 50-day expedition will take you through the remote parts of Maine’s rivers, mountains and coastal areas, while preparing you for the exciting world of outdoor leadership and wilderness education.

 Through training, practice, feedback and reflection, gain the teaching and technical skills necessary for working in the field of outdoor education.
-Immerse yourself in Outward Bound history, tradition, and teaching methods, while simultaneously exploring group dynamics, experiential education theory and methods, and wilderness activity management.
+Immerse yourself in Outward Bound history, tradition and teaching methods, while simultaneously exploring group dynamics, experiential education theory and methods and wilderness activity management.
 Act as both student and educator as you learn to prepare and cook food, navigate, manage risk and safety, read tides and currents and practice water safety and rescue.
-Alongside a community of peers, work to develop relevant skills, enhance teaching abilities and earn Wilderness First Responder (WFR) certification.
+Alongside a community of peers, work to develop relevant skills, enhance teaching abilities and earn a Wilderness First Responder (WFR) certification.

 This course starts within the next week.
 Please call us at 866-467-7651 to assess the possibility of applying for this course!

 APPLY NOW This means a course has several open spots and is actively processing applications.

 APPLY NOW – Almost Full This means there are three or fewer currently available spots left on a course.
 To secure your spot click Apply Now to begin an application!

 JOIN WAITLIST Once a course has reached capacity, three waitlist positions become available.
 To join a course’s waitlist, click “Join Waitlist” to begin the application process.
 A $500 deposit is required.
 This $500 deposit includes a $150 non-refundable application fee and a $350 tuition payment.
 The $350 tuition payment is refundable only if you cancel your waitlist application or if an open position does not become available.
 If a position does become available, the applicant will be applied to the open position and the Application and Cancellation Policies of the Regional Outward Bound School will be followed, including forfeiture of the $500 deposit if you cancel 90 days or less prior to the course start date.